Call Back Request

 It is important to encourage your child to have a bowel movement regularly after the colon is cleared.
 The following will be recommended by your child's doctor:

-Your child's doctor or mental health professional can also tell behaviour modification or bowel retraining to teach your child to have bowel movements regularly.
+Your child's doctor or mental health professional can also tell behavior modification or bowel retraining to teach your child to have bowel movements regularly.
 Your child's physician recommends psychotherapy from a mental health professional if encopresis is related to emotional issues such as guilt, depression, shyness.

 It is very important to encourage regular bowel movements if your child has been treated for encopresis.
 The following are some home remedies: